 NECTAR has its roots in the inaugural Early Career Academic Program 2008 facilitated by the Centre for Career Development.
-Four program graduates – Jochen Brocks, Nicolas Cherbuin, Daniela Rubatto and Jochen Trumpf – conceived and developed the NECTAR initiative in response to the question "Could it be that the only thing preventing us from forging amazing academic careers is ourselves?"
+Five program graduates – Jochen Brocks, Nicolas Cherbuin, Daniela Rubatto and Jochen Trumpf, later joined by Sabrina Caldwell – conceived and developed the NECTAR initiative in response to the question "Could it be that the only thing preventing us from forging amazing academic careers is ourselves?"
 Their proposal was approved by the ANU Executive in late 2010 and implemented in 2011.

 Since then, NECTAR has come a long way!
 Today, NECTAR has more than 2,500 members and has established itself as an important part of the ANU landscape.